thejasha/Keyboard/README.md

 For Firmware:
-Download QMK MSYS - compile aacustomboard then flash it the board (Follow documenation on QMK site).
+Download QMK MSYS, compile aacustomboard, and then flash it the board (Follow documenation on QMK site).
 Current firmware will only work with the pin setup from the 65 keyboard layout.

 https://docs.qmk.fm/newbs_getting_started